-The best flowers for drying include baby's breath, strawflowers, hydrangeas, lavender, globe thistle, eucalyptus & proteas.
-Drying flowers is an easy and great way to add some gorgeous decor to your home.
+The best flowers for drying include gypsophila, strawflowers, hydrangea, lavender, globe thistle, eucalyptus & proteas.
+Drying flowers is a fun and easy project and a great way to add some new decor to your home.

-Dried flowers are the base for some stunning dried wreaths, bouquets, arrangements, flower frames, Christmas ornaments, wedding confetti and so much more.
+Dried flowers are the base for some stunning dried wreaths, bouquets, flower arrangements, pressed flower frames, Christmas ornaments, wedding confetti and so much more.
 For a variety of colours and textures, we recommend drying a variety of flowers and foliage.
-We've listed some of the best flowers to dry.
-So what are you waiting for? (apart from the 2-3 weeks it takes to actually dry the flowers).
+If you are after some native flowers, we have an article that lists the best native flowers for drying.
+So what are you waiting for? (apart from the 2-3 weeks it takes to dry out the flowers).

 Globe Thistle (Echinops)

-Echinops is the botanical name for globe thistle.
-Globe Thistle large spiky flowers tend to appear in early summer and last up to 8 weeks.
-These flowers tend to stand out with blooms growing up to 5 cm.
+Echinops - the botanical name for the striking globe thistle.
+Globe Thistle has large spiky flowers that tend to appear in early summer and can last up to 8 weeks.
+These flowers tend to stand out with their blooms growing up to 5 cm!

 These flowers are truly stunning, with deep, dark blue petals and a spiky exterior.
 They are stunning flowers with deep dark blue petals set in a spiky frame.
 These blooms make for excellent dried flower displays and will last for years.
 Be cautious when handling these flowers as they contain prickly thistles.